Last modified on: 08 Feb 2022

 Customers can use the bring-your-own-license (BYOL) option to bring their on-premises licenses to the cloud and manage them accordingly.
 For example, if customers have licensed 8 cores as part of their multi-server license, they can leverage 4 cores on-prem and 4 cores in the cloud, as they see fit.
 Denodo provides a BYOL listing (composed of Solution Manager and the Virtual DataPort (VDP) server) via the cloud marketplaces, to help users get started with their BYOL licenses.

 All marketplace subscriptions are single-server instances of the Denodo software.
 Users are encouraged to sign up for an annual subscription via private offer, with which they can explore multi-server licenses, upgradeable support options, and custom pricing.

 Users pay for the infrastructure cost and have full control over the Denodo instance running under their cloud account.

-Yes, there is a 30-day free trial of Denodo Standard available via all three of the above cloud marketplaces.
+Yes, there is a 30-day free trial of Denodo Professional available via all three of the above cloud marketplaces.